Custody in New Jersey Parental Child Abduction Cases

 When a parent has custody of his or her child, that means that the child has primary residence with that parent and typically lives in their home.
 The non-custodial parent is the one who spends time with the child according to an agreed-upon parenting schedule.
 Parenting plans are often drafted in the custody contract process during a divorce.

 Though a custody contract gives the custodial parent certain rights to their child that the non-custodial parent may not have, it does not give them the right to remove their child from the state without the other parent’s permission or an order of the court.
-If the custodial parent does this, they could be accused of parental child abduction.
+If the custodial parent does this, they could be accused of parental child abduction, which could re-open their New Jersey custody case.

 How Does Custody Status Impact Abduction Cases?

 Regardless of whether a child is abducted by their custodial parent or their non-custodial parent, the consequences for this action will remain the same.
 Under state law, abduction is classified as such no matter the child’s custody situation.
 In the absence of written consent from the other party for the removal of the child from New Jersey (and potentially within the state if the distance would change the parenting time of the other parent) or a court order allowing that parent to remove the child, then the outcome of the case is the same.
-An experienced attorney in the area could explain the consequences of parental child abduction to either a custodial or non-custodial parent.
+An experienced New Jersey attorney could explain the consequences of a parental child abduction case to either a custodial or non-custodial parent.

 A New Jersey Attorney Could Address Custody Issues in Parental Child Abduction Cases